 - The treatment plan shall be developed jointly with the patient within 30 days of initial appointment and annually thereafter.
-The patient's primary reason for the visit shall be considered by the oral health professional when developing the dental treatment plan.
-The treatment plan shall be signed and dated by the oral health provider and the patient. - Treatment priority shall be given to the management of pain, infection, traumatic injury, or other emergency conditions.
-The dentist shall attempt to manage the patient's pain, anxiety, and behavior during treatment to facilitate safety and efficiency.
-The goal of treatment shall be to maintain the most optimal functioning possible. - When developing a treatment plan, the dentist shall consider: - Tooth and/or tissue supported prosthetic options; - o Fixed prosthesis, removable prostheses, or a combination of these options; - Soft and hard tissue characteristics and morphology, ridge relationship, occlusion and occlusal forces, aesthetics and parafunctional habits; - Restorative implications, endodontic status, tooth position, and periodontal prognosis;
+The patient's primary reason for the visit shall be considered by the dental health care professionals when developing the dental treatment plan.
+The treatment plan shall be signed and dated by the dental health care professional and the patient. - Treatment priority shall be given to the management of pain, infection, traumatic injury, or other emergency conditions.
+The dental health care professional shall attempt to manage the patient's pain, anxiety, and behavior during treatment to facilitate safety and efficiency.
+The goal of treatment shall be to maintain the most optimal functioning possible.

-- Craniofacial, musculoskeletal relationships, and status of the temporomandibular joints - Treatment plan shall include appropriate follow-up schedules.
+- When developing a treatment plan, the dental health care professional shall consider: - Tooth and/or tissue supported prosthetic options; - $\circ$ $\;$ Fixed prosthesis, removable prostheses, or a combination of these options; - Soft and hard tissue characteristics and morphology, ridge relationship, occlusion and occlusal forces, aesthetics and parafunctional habits; - Restorative implications, endodontic status, tooth position, and periodontal prognosis; - Craniofacial, musculoskeletal relationships, and status of the temporomandibular joints - Treatment plan shall include appropriate follow-up schedules.
 A six-month follow-up visit is necessary to monitor any oral changes.
-Treatment plans shall be updated as necessary at minimum annually as determined by the oral health provider. - Referrals for recommended dental procedures to dental schools, dental specialist, or other services shall be documented in the treatment plan.
+Treatment plans shall be updated as necessary at minimum annually as determined by the dental health care professional. - Referrals for recommended dental procedures to dental schools, dental specialist, or other services shall be documented in the treatment plan.

 Standard Measure

 A comprehensive oral health treatment plan Completed treatment plan in patient file

 including cost will be developed in conjunction

 with the patient within 30 days of initial

 appointment

 Treatment plan is reviewed and updated as Updated treatment plan in patient file

-deemed necessary by the dental provider at
+deemed necessary by the dental health care

-minimum annually
+professional at minimum annually

 Referrals for recommended dental procedures Documentation on treatment plan in patient

 record